More at rubyonrails.org:

 You can supply a :method argument to specify the HTTP verb:

-The assert_routing assertion checks the route both ways: it tests that the path generates the options, and that the options generate the path.
-Thus, it combines the functions of assert_generates and assert_recognizes:
+The assert_routing assertion checks the route both ways.
+It combines the functionality of both assert_generates and assert_recognizes.
+It tests that the path generates the options, and that the options generate the path: